 For candidates willing to enter the National Defence Academy or Indian Naval Academy this exam is their entry ticket.
 By qualifying for this exam, the candidates can also enter the Indian Defence Forces such as Air Force, Army, Navy etc. The age limit to appear in the exam is between 16 ½ to 19 ½.
 Students are open to making as many attempts as they want till they fall under the age limit.
 For the ones wanting to qualify for this exam, the minimum qualification is:

 - Air Force and Navy: Schooling of 10+2 with Mathematics and Physics as core subjects

 Check Out: NDA Exam

 Combined Defence Services Exam

-Amongst one of the most popular UPSC exams, the Combined Defence Services Exam is for those wanting to pursue the officer level posts in Indian Air Force, Indian Army Indian Naval Academy, Military Academy etc. This exam is conducted twice a year in the months of February and November.
+Amongst one of the most popular UPSC exams, the Combined Defence Services Exam is for those wanting to pursue officer-level posts in the Indian Air Force, Indian Army Indian Naval Academy, Military Academy etc. This exam is conducted twice a year in the months of February and November.
 It is necessary for candidates to be unmarried to appear in the exams.
 Educational qualification and age limits for this exam are: